 Optimising the parts/layers will only sub-optimise on the whole, the same as trying to solve symptoms will.
 BPR is no exception, even if the intent is to be systemically and to make a full transformation and not iterative as in the PDCA method.
 But, only by solving the root causes to organisational problems is to act systemically, so the only way to be successful with a BPR implementation is that also systemically changes are done in parallel, intended or unintended.
 This lack of systemically understanding and acting are the reasons for the bad results of BPR implementations.

-Regarding BPR put in our Prefilled Root Cause Analysis Map, BPR is trying to close a gap and fix vertical and/or horizontal process layers of the organisation, without caring about the way of working for the employees.
+Regarding BPR put in our Prefilled Problem Picture Analysis Map, BPR is trying to close a gap and fix vertical and/or horizontal process layers of the organisation, without caring about the way of working for the employees.
 But once again, we still need to solve our root causes to act fully systemically without risk for sub-optimising effects.
-At the same time we will indirectly also take care about our people and they will flourish, due to the fact that the principles are derived from our evolutionary prerequisites as a specie.
+At the same time, we will indirectly also take care about our people and they will flourish, due to the fact that the principles are derived from our evolutionary prerequisites as a specie.
 Here is how BPR will look in our map with its sub-optimising areas:

 Fairly easy judgement.